 Already have an account?
 Sign in

-MBA programs were ranked based on five indicators: employability, entrepreneurship and alumni outcomes, return on investment, thought leadership, and diversity.
+These MBA programmes were ranked based on five indicators: employability, entrepreneurship and alumni outcomes, return on investment, thought leadership, and diversity.
 You can find out more about the methodology used to produce the rankings here.

-Only five business schools in Germany featured in this year’s rankings.
-Read on to find out which schools made the cut.
+Only six business schools in Germany were featured in this year’s rankings.
+Read on to find out the top five schools who made the cut.

 German rank